-The programme is taught by teachers of the University of Bern and by teachers of the Zahnmedizinische Klinik "ZMK".
+The programme is taught by teachers of the University of Bern and teachers having a position at the University Hospital ("Inselspital").
 The latter may be members of the Faculty of Medicine or not.
 According to the annual report of the University of Bern for the year 2010, 85 professors and 105 teachers having the status of Privatdozent (with Habilitation) are active in the Faculty of Medicine.

-2.2.
-Self-evaluation report
+2.2 Self-evaluation report